Skin Laser Treatments

 Frequently asked questions

-Eight questions cover wavelength selection, Indian-skin safety, test-patch protocol, tattoo-removal realism, melasma laser appropriateness, multi-session pacing, post-laser care, and how cost is structured.
-Each answer below stands alone for search and AI-overview extraction; the consultation produces the plan that applies to your specific concern and skin type after clinical assessment.
+Eight questions cover wavelength selection, Indian-skin safety, test-patch protocol, tattoo-removal realism, melasma laser appropriateness, pacing, post-laser care and how cost is structured.
+The consultation produces the plan that applies to your specific concern after clinical assessment.

 Are lasers safe for Indian skin?

 Yes — when wavelength, fluence, pulse duration, and intervals are calibrated for Fitzpatrick III–V skin.
 Q-switched 1064 nm and long-pulse Nd:YAG are typically the safest workhorses on darker skin because deeper-penetration wavelengths bypass surface melanin.
 Aggressive imported settings cause pigment-rebound that outlasts the original concern; calibration is what protects the outcome.
-The test-patch protocol at DDC adds an extra safety step for first-time laser exposure.
+The test-patch protocol at Delhi Derma Clinic adds an extra safety step for first-time laser exposure.

 What is a test patch?

-No — laser does not cure pigmentation.
+No — laser does not clear pigmentation completely.
 For melasma in particular, the realistic objective is sustained reduction with maintenance, not one-time clearance.
 Low-fluence laser toning has a defined adjunct role for stable patterns once topical management is established; aggressive laser on a melasma flare typically worsens the problem.
 The pigmentation pathway describes the broader treatment context; laser is one tool, not the whole plan.

 How many sessions does tattoo removal take?